 Network members actively participate in CAN Action Teams and initiatives (such as the Site Coordinator Network).
 Members represent the voice of the field and inform Network staff regarding CAN's efforts to address OST issues and concerns, and work collectively to achieve specific objectives set forth in work plans.
 Members receive the benefits of subscribers as well as other specific benefits of participation based on the specific opportunity.

 Leaders

 Network Leaders are members of the CAN Leadership Team.
 Leaders apply to serve on the Leadership Team.
-The Leadership Development Committee makes recommendations on the selection of new Leaders based on the applications received.
-Leaders are selected by the Leadership Development Committee consistent with the New Leader Selection Process (located in Appendix A)
+An Action Team, comprised of CAN Leadership Team members, implements the New Leader Selection Process based on the applications received.